-Magellan announced on April 3, 2017 the sale of the land and building of its Mississauga facility as at Friday, March 31, 2017.
+Magellan announced on April 3, 2017 the sale of the land and building of its Mississauga facility.
 The sale generated net cash proceeds of approximately \$32.7 million.
-Magellan will lease a new facility that will be constructed by the buyer on the existing site.
+Magellan leased a new facility constructed by the buyer on the existing site.
 The facility rationalization is being driven by the need to improve Magellan's manufacturing efficiencies, operational performance, profit margins and cash flow.
-The move to the newly constructed facility is expected to be completed and operational in the early part of 2019.
+The move to the newly constructed facility was completed and operational in December 2019.

 On September 20, 2017, the Corporation announced that it was selected by Airbus to provide exhaust systems for the A320neo PW family of aircraft.
 Magellan will design, develop and manufacture exhaust systems for the A320neo PW1100G-JM nacelle with the first unit scheduled to enter into service in 2022.
 Revenue generated from this life-of-program contract is estimated to exceed \$200 million over the first ten years of the contract.
-The fabricated metallic exhaust systems will be produced at Magellan's North American facilities in Winnipeg, Manitoba and Middletown, Ohio and will be delivered directly to Airbus assembly lines across the globe.
+The fabricated metallic exhaust systems will be produced at Magellan's North American facilities in Winnipeg, Manitoba and Middletown.
+Ohio and will be delivered directly to Airbus assembly lines across the globe.